ankitjain08787/Kubernetes-yaml/README.md

-This is YAML Manifest for Kubernetes training.
+This is YAML Manifest for Kubernetes and Red Hat OpenShift training.

 Follow me on Linkedin --> https://www.linkedin.com/in/ankitkkjain/